Rev. Dr. Aaron Smith, Senior Pastor

 She has been a member at Trinity since 2011.

-Tammy joined our staff at Trinity in August of 2019.
+Anne joined our staff at Trinity in November of 2020.

 Dennis Alleman, Treasurer